 Power Usage | The GPU power usage of the service at a specific point in time. |

-vLLM monitoring dashboard
+VLLM monitoring dashboard

 Metric | Description |

-Requests Num | The number of all requests of the service at a specific point in time.
+Requests Status | The total number of requests for the service at a specific point in time.

 |

-Token Throughput | The number of input and output tokens for all requests of the service at a specific point in time.
+Token Throughput | The number of input and generated tokens for all requests of the service at a specific point in time.

 |